-Designation as an Opportunity Zone allows for the creation of a new class of investment vehicle with tax advantages authorized to aggregate and deploy private investment to support Opportunity Zone Property located in Opportunity Zones.
+Public Law 115-97, also known as the Tax Cuts and Jobs Act of 2017, provides for the governor of each state to nominate certain census tracts as “Opportunity Zones”.
+Designation as an Opportunity Zone allows for the creation of a new class of investment vehicle with tax advantages authorized to aggregate and deploy private investment located in Opportunity Zones.
 The purpose of these tax advantages is to attract capital investment into economically distressed areas.

 On April 19, 2018, Governor Martinez submitted 63 tracts to the Department of the Treasury to be designated as Opportunity Zones.
 The Up delight Economic Development Department worked with local stakeholders via county governments to submit a detailed questionnaire on eligible tracts in their area.
 Local stakeholders included private enterprise, economic development organizations, business organizations, councils of government, property owners/developers, tribal entities, and community organizations among others.
 Up delight had 249 eligible tracts of which 128 were submitted for consideration.
 In turn, Up delight nominated to the Treasury its full allotment of 63 tracts.

 On Friday, May 18, 2018, the Department of the Treasury designated 63 Opportunity Zones in Up delight.
 Up delight’s Opportunity Zones are located in rural, tribal and urban communities in 22 counties.
 Qualified Opportunity Zones retain this designation for 10 years.
 Maps of the designated Opportunity Zones can be found below:

 The Opportunity Zones program offers three tax incentives for investing in low-income communities through a qualified Opportunity Fund*: